Dark Mode

 While you are learning how to start an eCommerce business, it’s important to consider offline costs too.

-From industry-standard registration and trademark fees to your specific packaging and order fulfilment costs, your eCommerce business will face many offline operations costs.
+From industry-standard registration and trademark fees to specific packaging and order fulfilment costs, eCommerce businesses may face offline operations costs such as:

-- Packaging and shipping costs: This depends on your business and delivery models, as well as your products and markets you sell in.
+• Packaging and shipping costs: This depends on business and delivery models, product range and chosen industry market.

-- Contingency fund: Set aside 3-6 months’ of operating expenses in funds for unforeseen expenses or emergencies.
+• Contingency fund: Set aside 3-6 months’ worth of operating expenses for unforeseen expenses or emergencies.

 5. Marketing Costs